L.A. Confidential | 1997

 This finally is a step too far even for Vincennes who has a crisis of conscience as he nurses a drink in Bob’s Frolic Room, 6245 Hollywood Boulevard, a surviving small Thirties neon-fronted dive bar alongside the Pantages Theater.
 It's a small, lively and often busy little dive bar, its walls decorated with stylish Al Hirschfield cartoons of Hollywood greats.

 Opened as a speakeasy in 1934 – allegedly by one Freddy Frolic (hmmm...) – the bar stakes out its cool credentials with a portrait of one-time regular, writer Charles Bukowski, hanging above the cash register.
-It's from outside the Frolic that 'Shannon' is stolen in Dominic Sena's 2000 remake of Gone In 60 Seconds, with Nicolas Cage.
+It's in front of the Frolic that Rick Dalton (Leonardo DiCaprio) gets one too many drunk driving tickets in Quentin Tarantino's Once Upon A Time In Hollywood and it's from outside the bar that 'Shannon' is stolen in Dominic Sena's 2000 remake of Gone In 60 Seconds, with Nicolas Cage.

 Leaving Hudgens’ $50 payola as a generous tip for the bartender, Vincennes sets off to warn the actor.